syncfusion-content/maui-docs/MAUI/DataGrid/column-drag-and-drop.md

 ### Cancel dragging between frozen and non-frozen columns

-Dragging between frozen and non-frozen columns can be canceled using the `DataGridDragAction` and `From` arguments of the `QueryColumnDragging` event handler, by checking whether the value of the `From` argument is a frozen column index.
+The dragging between frozen and non-frozen columns can be canceled using the `DataGridDragAction` and `From` arguments of the `QueryColumnDragging` event, by checking whether the value of the `From` argument is a frozen column index.

 {% highlight c# %}
 dataGrid.FrozenColumnCount = 2;